Dry Aging Food

-After dry aged a 45 days boneless short loin, I saw some brown surface in the edge of meat near the fat cap.
+I have a dry aged boneless short loin for around 40 days, the edge of meat near the fat cap developed some brownish texture on the surface.
 Are those bad?
 Edible?

 The brown coloring is due to oxidation, which plays a role during the dry aging process.
 It does not have to be trimmed all the way, in fact it’s what gives the nutty sense of uniqueness to dry aged meat.
 But we would recommend getting bone in cuts for your next aging, to protect the meat and increase the yield of the final product.